Reflections Student art by - Annika S, Duluth

 The basic needs to get started - All nonprofits in Minnesota are required to have no less than three persons on their board (President, Secretary & Treasurer).
 We encourage not only three, but as many persons as you can recruit to support the work you will undertake in the first three years.

-Your PTA is a Membership organization - Your PTA will also be a membership organization, and will need to gather supporters to get involved as the representative voice for the children in your school.
-Each PTA needs to start with at least 20 members or 10% of the total student count as your first year membership goal.
+PTAs are a Membership organizations - Your PTA will also be a membership organization, and will need to gather supporters to get involved as the representative voice for the children in your school.
+Each PTA needs to start with at least 20 members or 10% of the total student count as your annual membership goal.
 Members support your PTA year after year, and strengthen the family engagement, and community support your group will have.
 Members also are the voting body of the PTA.
 Members help keep funds and objectives on track to best represent student needs, and together can advocate effectively for their children.
+Members pay $7.25 a year, and anyone can be a member!
+So grandparents in another state, your neighbor, and the town mayor can all join.

 Continual Support and Training - Your PTA will have the support of the Minnesota PTA board and our office staff to ensure your leaders receive any training, resources and tools you need to continue to do the important work for your students.
 We offer a variety of in-person training, online training, and individualized support.
 Check out some of our training resources on our website.